initia-labs/vesting/README.md

 # Vesting

 The vesting mechanism is will be utilized for both team and investors when receiving their allocated tokens.

-The vesting mechanism has the properties described in [here](https://www.notion.so/initia-xyz/Vesting-Spec-b3a5eb81882f447da2e8ee4a04ff5ab1?pvs=4).
+## Vesting Manager

+The admin capability will be transferred to the L1 governance account.